The .338 Federal

 As you can see, the ballistics of the new cartridge are impressive.
 The most common bullet weights available to reloaders that are suitable for the .338 Federal are 180, 200, 210, 215 and 225 grains.
 200 grains is particularly popular and this bullet weight is a good match for the case capacity of the .338 Federal.
 It represents a happy medium between the factory loaded offerings of 180 and 210 grains.
 Good 200 grain bullets are offered in .338 caliber by practically all of the major bullet makers.
 One of the nice things about the .338 Federal is that its velocity envelope does not require premium bullets.
 Standard offerings from Speer, Sierra, Hornady and Nosler will perform very well.

-While working up .338 Federal reloads for my Kimber Model 84M Classic rifle, I tried the 200 grain Speer Hot-Cor, Hornady Interlock SP and Nosler Ballistic Tip bullets; also the 210 grain Nosler Partition, 215 Sierra GameKing and 225 Hornady Interlock SP bullets.
+While working up .338 Federal reloads for a Kimber Model 84M Classic rifle, I tried the 200 grain Speer Hot-Cor, Hornady Interlock SP and Nosler Ballistic Tip bullets; also the 210 grain Nosler Partition, 215 Sierra GameKing and 225 Hornady Interlock SP bullets.
 I didn't use any bullets lighter than 200 grains, as bullets below that weight don't make much sense to me in a .338 rifle.
-I already have a .30-06 rifle, for example, that shoots 180 grain bullets very well.
+Most .30-06 rifles, for example, shoot 180 grain bullets very well.
 A variety of medium burning speed powders are suitable for the .338 Federal, including IMR 3031, IMR 4064, IMR 4895, H335, BL(C)2, Varget, W748 and similar offerings.

 For decades there has been a perceived need for a medium bore woods and big game cartridge more powerful than the .35 Remington, but with less recoil than the .338 Win.
 Magnum.
 If that demand is real and consumers step up to the plate with their hard earned dollars, the .338 Federal may be around for a very long time.